 But do baboons ‘run wild’ when foraging for food?

-Researchers say that baboons will, when moving into human colonized territories, check out the lie of the land, and how many people are about and whether they are men, women or children, and then calculate their next move to get any available high energy food resources, like crops, fruit or highly processed carbs such as bread.
+Researchers say that baboons will, before moving into human colonized territories, check out the lie of the land, and how many people are about and whether they are men, women or children.
+That's how they calculate their next move to get any temptingly available high energy food resources, like crops, fruit or highly processed carbs such as bread.

-They'll get enough energy from a few eggs or a loaf of bread to allow them to relax and enjoy themselves for the rest of the day, instead of having to keep moving in search of sustenance.
+They can get enough energy from a few eggs or a loaf of bread to allow them to relax and enjoy themselves for the rest of the day, instead of having to keep up the search.

 They may seem to us to be running wild, but this is how they have evolved - nimble, dexterous, and good at problem solving.
 Humans often have to change their various modes of deterrence because baboons are great at working-around them.